 All IEEE student branches in Australia are eligible to enter the competition.

-Please click here for the entry form.
+Please click here for full details and entry to the competition.

 The 2016 Student Branch Awards are available here.